rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 <strong>HTTP/2 Module</strong>

+This portion of the module was worked on during the second part of GSoC.
 I went by implementing RFC's sequentially while also trying to make sure that I had a basic implementation for sending and receving frames working all along.
+Work done in this section are relevant to these files.
+[1](), [2]().

 The RFC I used can be found [here](http://httpwg.org/specs/rfc7540.html).